10 Things To Avoid On Your Website

 Social media traffic is great, but only if it’s flowing toward you.
 When visitors leave your site and go to a social network, they are unlikely to return.
 You want to make sure your visitor has fully experienced your website before moving on to your social media.

-Fix: Move social media icons into your footer, rather than your header.
+Solution: Move social media icons into your footer, rather than your header.
 Try avoid colourful icons, and instead keep them minimal in colour while still staying visible.

 3. Dated Blog Posts